email2ify/My-Yoga/README.md

 <li>To access the webpage using handy divices like smart phones, ipad etc </li>

 <h2><Strong>Features and the render testing images:</strong></h2>
-<li>The webpage has a landing contents and features providing information about the website and the importance of Yoga fitness and blog posts for users to read more and positioning to balance a healthy life style and the benifits of it.</li>
+<li>The webpage has a landing contents and features providing information about the website and the importance of Yoga fitness and blog posts for users to read more and positioning to balance a healthy life style and the benefits of it.</li>

 ![image](/static/images/IMG_7491.jpg)

 <h2><Strong>Create Comment:</strong></h2>
-<li>Users are unable to comment or give testimony regarding their experience with the Yoga organization or blog, rather a pop up messge will appear asking the user, 'You must be logged in to comment' </li>
+<li>Users are unable to add comment or give testimony regarding their experience with the Yoga organization or the blog post, rather a pop up messge will appear asking the user, 'You must be logged in to comment' </li>

 ![image](/static/images/co1.PNG)